princeseth/mijem/README.md

 1. Visual Studio 2017
    Entity Framework (4.7), MVC 5
 2. MSSQL Server 2012
+3. jQuery, Html , rajor html, css
 # Approach:
 Database First approach has been used to build the Entity Model related to table and relationship between them.

 # Description:
-Application starts with index.chtml of Reservation views, which will display list of Reservation
+Application starts with index.chtml of Reservation views, which will display list of Reservation.
+Here, reservation can be edit or delete.

-Frontend has been developed using jQuery, Html , rajor html
+Create Reservation button is given on this page, which will direct you to Creat Contact/Reservation page.

 # Steps to set up the Project